 Physicians/providers have five calendar days from notification of the denied authorization or until discharge, whichever is later, to request the pre-claim dispute.
-As part of this pre-claim dispute, providers can request a peer-to-peer conversation if one did not occur prior to the adverse determination.
+As part of this pre-claim dispute, providers can request a peer-topeer conversation if one did not occur prior to the adverse determination.
 Participating providers also can submit claim disputes.
 See the Provider Claims Dispute Process section of this manual.

-Commercial Plans: For fully insured commercial plans issued in Texas and Arizona, state regulations require any determination beyond the initial determination to be processed as an appeal.
+Commercial Plans: Humana follows specific state guidance when applicable.
+For fully insured commercial plans issued in Texas, state regulations require any determination beyond the initial determination to be processed as an appeal.
 Therefore, the peer-to-peer discussion must be completed prior to the initial adverse determination.
+For all other states, the peer to peer can be completed at any time during or following the review process.